houseofthe051010/ESP32-ESPNOW-Walkie-Talkie/README.md

 * Weak link redundancy which duplicates packets at distance with bad range and de-duplicates received packets to make range testing easier.
 * Inbuilt flash range telemetry with JSON data collection to log range test without computer attached in the field.
 * OLED interface for channels, link, signal, battery, volume, RX/PTT status, application menu, settings, lights control and kid mode.
-* Separate black and grey walkie firmware to support different GPIO wiring in the two physical implementations.
 * Firmware, wiring information, build pictures and CAD documentation to fork and evolve this project.

 ## More Than a Walkie Talkie